 What are the advantages of metal-on-metal hip implants?

 It allows hip resurfacing and can allow much larger diameter femoral heads to be used in total hip replacement.
 Larger heads can also allow a greater range of movement of the hip and give greater stability, making dislocation less likely.

-When they're designed and made well, working well, positioned well and lubricated well by joint fluid, metal-on-metal implants show some of the lowest wear rates of any materials used in hip replacement.
+When they're designed and made well, working well, positioned well and lubricated well by joint fluid, MoM implants show some of the lowest wear rates of any materials used in hip replacement.
 This is what made them so popular.
 However, if any of these factors aren't right, then the wear can be extremely high and this leads to the problems caused by metal debris.

 How do surgeons decide what type and material of hip replacement to use?

 Most surgeons find two types of hip replacement that they're happy with.
 This is usually one for young and active patients and one for the much larger group of older patients (those more likely to need the operation).
-There are many good hip replacement options that have good follow up and excellent results published in medical literature.
+There are many good hip replacement options that have good follow-up and excellent results published in medical literature.